kirbyevanj/hhc-cpp-test/README.md

 - CMake 3.20 or higher
 - C++23 compatible compiler (GCC 11+, Clang 15+, or MSVC 2022+)
 - Git (for fetching GoogleTest and Google Benchmark)
+- Python 3.6+ and pybind11 (optional, for Python bindings)

 ### Build Instructions